MarkEdmondson1234/googleAuthR/README.md

 This is a meta-API which holds all the necessary details to build a supported Google API, which is all modern Google APIs.
 At the time of writing this is 152 libraries.

+These libraries aren't intended to be submitted to CRAN or used straight away, but should take away a lot of documentation and function building work so you can concentrate on tests, examples and helper functions for your users.

 Get a list of the current APIs via `gar_discovery_apis_list()`

 ```r